Glyndŵr's Way: Knighton to Machynlleth

 Every step of the journey has been carefully planned to help you make the most of your walking adventure.
 Click on the blue tabs below for more information.

-This itinerary is offered by Great British Walks, a company owned and run by walking enthusiasts Julie and Nick Thomas, who live in Monmouthshire, on the borders of England and Wales.
+This itinerary is offered by Great British Walks, a company owned and run by walking enthusiast Julie Thomas, who lives in Monmouthshire, on the borders of England and Wales.

-Nick and Julie have never taken it for granted that they live in an Area of Outstanding Natural Beauty and both enjoy walking in the great outdoors.
-The couple have spent most of their holidays walking the length and breadth of the UK, mostly on the National Trails of England, Scotland and Wales, each time discovering new highlights and lovely places for walking holidays and accommodation.
+Julie and her team have never taken it for granted that they live in an Area of Outstanding Natural Beauty and both enjoy walking in the great outdoors.
+Julie and the team have spent most of their holidays walking the length and breadth of the UK, mostly on the National Trails of England, Scotland and Wales, each time discovering new highlights and lovely places for walking holidays and accommodation.

 Great British Walks arrange all accommodation including breakfast, luggage transfers between overnight stops, and transfers between the accommodation and path should your overnight stay be away from the trail.
 They supply your route planning in the form of a Holiday Pack that includes a Trail Guide (and map, where necessary), your itinerary, accommodation directions and local interest leaflets.